eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 +++
-date = "2016-08-22T22:58:17+02:00"
+date = "2016-08-24T22:48:17+02:00"
-title = "A BitTorrent client in Python 3.5" draft = true
+title = "A BitTorrent client in Python 3.5"
 Categories = ["Code"]
 Tags = ["Python", "BitTorrent"]
 Description = "Python 3.5 comes with support for asynchronous IO, which seems like a perfect fit when implementing a BitTorrent client.
 This article will guide you through the BitTorrent protocol details while showcasing how a small client was implemented using it."
 +++
-When Python 3.5 was relesed together with the new module asyncio I was curios to give it a try.
+When Python 3.5 was released together with the new module asyncio I was curios to give it a try.
 Recently I decided to implement a simple BitTorrent client using asyncio - I have always been interested in peer-to-peer protocols and it seemed like a perfect fit.

 The project is named **Pieces**, all of the source code is available at [GitHub](https://github.com/eliasson/pieces) and released under the Apache 2 license.
 Feel free to learn from it, steal from it, improve it, laugh at it or just ignore it.